GeneThomas/GeneThomas.SubProcess/README.md

 Gt.SubProcess is on nuget - **Install-Package Gt.SubProcess**.

 The `Process` class has a unusable string `StartInfo.Arguments`, the rules around quoting `"`s are complex so one can not just concatenate arguments to be passed in.
 `SubProcess` takes a list of strings and handles the quoting internally.
-By default the standard output and standard error are captured into strings, SubProcess takes a list of strings and handles the quoting internally.
 By default the standard output and standard error are captured into strings, accessible as as `.OutputString` and `ErrorString` after the sub-process has started.

 ```csharp